Explore College Mentorship Programs

-This mentorship program provides a specific mentor for each student.
-These experienced professionals offer advice and assist students with career and internship searches.
+This mentorship program assigns each student a mentor who can offer advice and support and assist their mentee with career and internship searches.
 The program connects scholars with their peers and members of their cohort, along with running various mentoring workshops and events.

 At StudentMentor.org, more than 20,000 mentors and mentees across the country have connected to form meaningful relationships.
 Students from over 2,000 colleges use the program to improve their skills and prepare for the workplace.

-Once students join, they can select a mentor from an extensive volunteer network.
-Mentors and mentees can choose the desired length of the mentorship and are matched based on their interests.
-Mentors can support students in many ways, including by building a student's character and communication skills.
+Once a student joins, they can choose a mentor from an extensive volunteer network.
+Mentors and mentees can decide on the desired length of the mentorship and are matched based on interests.
+Mentors can support students in many ways, including by helping them develop their communication skills.

-Since 1991, Teammates Mentoring has enrolled more than 10,000 students in its school-based mentoring program.
-The program covers more than five states and 170 school districts, and has contributed to students receiving more than $3 million in scholarships.
+Since 1991, TeamMates Mentoring has enrolled more than 10,000 students in its school-based mentoring program.
+The program spans more than five states and 170 school districts and has helped students receive more than $3 million in scholarship money.

-Participants meet with mentors once a week to play games, talk about schoolwork, and chat about life — all with the goal of providing support for students.
+Participants meet with mentors once a week to play games and talk about schoolwork and life, all with the goal of providing support for students.
 Members may also receive in-school support services and gain access to program coordinators to help them develop an educational action plan.

 Participants who sign up as mentees receive academic and career guidance, along with help adjusting to academic and campus life.

-Established in 2015, UStrive helps students navigate the college and university landscape by connecting them with mentors who can help them make good decisions.
-The program provides access to mentors and helps learners complete college applications, apply for financial aid, and find promising career pathways.
+Established in 2015, UStrive helps students navigate the college landscape by connecting them with supportive mentors.
+The program offers access to mentors and assists learners with completing college applications, applying for financial aid, and finding promising career pathways.

-Mentees can sort through a list of mentors and choose the most appropriate person to speak with.
-They can choose mentors who attended a specific school, studied a certain discipline, or work in a particular industry.
-Connections can take place over the phone or online, and participants can pick specific topics to discuss.
+Mentees can sort through a list of mentors and choose the one they like the most.
+You can pick a mentor who attended a specific school, studied a certain discipline, or works in a particular industry.
+Connections can take place over the phone or online, and participants can identify specific topics to discuss.